[Solved] How To Get Water Out Of Charging Port

 Device Not Powering On

 If your phone doesn't power on despite cleaning the charging port after it has been submerged in water, it might have been damaged by the water.
-Make sure you take it to a repair center as fast as possible to minimize the damage.
+Take it to a repair center as fast as possible because corrosion can keep spreading.

 Foggy Screen